How to Use Google Analytics Site Search Reports

 In this example, the “q” is the search parameter, so this is what would go in the field here:

-You will find a tick box under this option which gives you the choice to strip parameters out of the URL.
-If that was ticked for Search Engine Watch all search results URLs would show in the content reports under /search, whereas without ticking it each search will generate a URL with the query included, which will break out the results and not allow you to see the data for search results pages in one row in the content report.
+Search Engine Watch all search results URLs would show in the content reports under /search, whereas without ticking it each search will generate a URL with the query included, which will break out the results and not allow you to see the data for search results pages in one row in the content report.

 There are benefits to both methods, so it will depend on your reporting and website setup as to which choice will work best for you.